peterhyun/Fbx-file-player/README.md

 How to compile:

-In the directory where this README file is located, type "sudo make" in the terminal.
+Download this repository and in the directory where this README file is located, type "sudo make" in the terminal.

 Type "./FBXLoader (fbxfilename).fbx" on the terminal.